use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

 The attentive reader has noticed that accessing mapping values via the `get()` function will result in an owned value (a local copy), as opposed to a direct reference into the storage.
-Changes to this value will not be reflected in the contracts storage "automatically".
+Changes to this value won't be reflected in the contracts storage "automatically".
 To avoid this common pitfall, the value must be inserted again at the same key after it was modified.

-### Loading Behaviour
+### Storage loading behaviour

 Each mapping value lives under it's own storage key.
 Briefly, this means that mappings are lazyly loaded in ink!.
 In other words, if your message does only access a single key of a